 FuzeHub is helping NYS manufacturers strengthen their cybersecurity and increase their competitiveness.
 In 2019, FuzeHub supported cybersecurity initiatives from the U.S. Department of Defense (DoD) and the New York Manufacturing Extension Partnership (NY MEP) network.
-In 2020, FuzeHub has set aside new funds for cybersecurity assistance and is pursuing grant opportunities at the federal level in partnership with organizations like NYSTAR, Empire State Development’s Division of Science, Technology and Innovation.
+In 2020, FuzeHub will continue to support programs that assist companies with the new cybersecurity requirements..

 For manufacturers in the defense industry, cybersecurity isn’t just about protection.
 It’s a requirement for retaining DoD contracts and bidding on new opportunities.
 For manufacturers in commercial supply chains, cybersecurity is also critical.
 By building upon 2019’s successes and streamlining future efforts, FuzeHub and its partners look forward to getting even greater results for NYS manufacturers.
 Here’s a review of last year’s efforts and our outlook for 2020.